SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Example of using a custom keyword in a setup step
       [Setup]      Create a test contact

-      # Get the new Contact and add their name to the log
+      # Get the new Contact and add name to the log
       &{contact}=      Salesforce Get  Contact  ${contact id}
       Log  Contact name: ${contact}[Name]